 From the South & from London, Cambridge is a short trip up the M11 motorway.
 From the north, the A1 and M1 link to the A14 dual carriageway straight to the city, and from the east and west, the A14 again takes you to Cambridge.

-Car Parking: There is good parking in the centre of Cambridge with the Queen Anne Terrace multi storey car park located extremely close to the start area of the Wings for Life World Run.
+Car Parking: There is good parking in the centre of Cambridge with the Queen Anne Terrace multi storey car park located around 100m to the start area of the Wings for Life World Run.
 We recommend participants car share as much as possible to reduce congestion in the City and use the following car parks.

 Queen Anne Terrace – https://www.cambridge.gov.uk/queen-anne-terrace-car-park